lucendio/lecture-devops-infos/content/assignments/deliverables/exercise-solutions.md

 __SUBMISSION DEADLINE:__ at the end of the [last week within the lecture period]({{< link-to-dates-of-current-semester >}}),
-                         or - in order to collect a fraction of the grade in advance - end of day *one* week after the exercise was part of the lecture topic
+                         or - in order to collect a fraction of the grade in advance - at end of the day on which the subsequent lecture is given (usually 8 days later) in relation to the lecture that exercise was part of (see *Activities* column of the [course plan]({{< ref "/lessons" >}}))